UpStride/engine/README.md

 Note: `Conv2DTranspose` layer is experimental and we have not thoroughly validated.

 Note: `SeparableConv2D` is an exception.
 It is computed by going through 2 linear functions, but moving these 2 linear functions to hypercomplex is not the same as moving the combination of the function to hypercomplex.
-Currently not supported by the python engine for any GA.
+Currently not supported by the Upstride engine for any GA.

 Let's go over an example on how generic linear layer work.
 In the following two sections we describe two specific GAs, that is complex numbers and quaternions.